constantinadrian/Trivia_Quiz/README.md

     - Code for function sendMail was adapted from Full Stack Development Course - Interactive Frontend Development - Resume Project at [Code Institute](https://codeinstitute.net/)

+    - [Bootstrap](https://getbootstrap.com/) - for navbar with some modification for collapse button, contact form and other clases that I used for making the project responsive.

   - #### Content

     - The content for this project was adapted from the following websites: